senkuuuuu/-proj_12-yt2localMedia/README.md

 ### ⛓️ Limitations
 - can't convert membership only videos
 - can't convert age restricted videos
-- not cross platform only works on desktop
+- not cross platform only works on windows
 ---

 ### ⚒️ Build
 - backend uses yt-dlp and ffmpeg
 - frontend uses pygame and pygame_gui
+- packaged using pyinstaller
 ---

+### 💡 Keep in mind
+- always make sure that the app is up-to-date to the latest version of yt-dlp, otherwise you might encounter unexpocted errors.
+---

 ## 📝 To do
-- codebase optimizations
-- optimize error handling
 - add cookie fetcher or authentication for yt-dlp to have access on age restricted videos
 - bypass membership only videos
+- add auto-update for the yt-dlp module
+- allow for the ffmpeg to be packaged along with the app
 ---

 ## 👀 Preview